MarinaSobhy/Weather/README.md

 # Weather
-Website to predict the forecast for next two days using weather Apis
+Website to predict the forecast for the next two days using weather Apis

 https://marinasobhy.github.io/Weather/